melsykin/jomarmarble/README.md

 netlify deploy --prod
 ```

-## Project Structure

-See [directory-structure.md](src/directory-structure.md) for detailed project organization.

-## Development Guidelines
+## Security Notes

-- Keep environment variables in `.env` for local development
-- Never commit sensitive credentials to the repository
+- Never commit `credentials.json` to the repository
-- Use environment variables for all configuration values
-- Keep Google Service Account credentials secure
+- Keep your `.env` file secure and never commit it
-- Test the application with production environment variables before deploying
+- Use environment variables for all sensitive data
+- The base64-encoded credentials are automatically decoded during deployment

 ## License